Supporting better patient care at the University Health Network

 Freeing up dollars for patient care

 The Enwave system helps UHN improve reliability, reduce operating costs and support better patient care.
-As the system is expandable, the investment will reduce capital costs of any future projects and allow nearby buildings planning heating and cooling retrofits to tap into the network more easily than investing in on-site equipment.
+As the system is expandable, the investment may reduce capital costs of future projects and allow nearby buildings planning heating and cooling retrofits to tap into the network more easily than investing in on-site equipment.
 Across each facility, the project is expected to free up millions of dollars in capital to reallocate to other priorities such as research, patient care and life-saving equipment.

 Start the conversation